How to Change or Reset a WordPress Password (2023)

 After a while, you’ll get an email with the password reset link.
 Click the link to see the Password Reset form.

-Now get back to the WordPress website login page and use the new credentials to log into the website.
+Now, return to the WordPress login page and use the new credentials to log into the website.

-If you have cPanel-based hosting and lost the password to your WordPress website account, you can easily change the password through phpMyAdmin.
+If you have cPanel-based hosting and have lost your WordPress website account password, you can easily change it through phpMyAdmin.

-Important: This method requires you to access your hosting account and access the database.
-If you don't have the required technical knowledge, we recommend you try other methods of password recovery.
+Important: This method requires you to access your hosting account and the database.
+If you don’t have the necessary technical knowledge, we recommend you try other password recovery methods.

 Log into your cPanel account and go to the Databases section.
 Click phpMyAdmin to launch the database manager.